My 48 Hours in Portland, Oregon

 Our drive along the historic Columbia River Highway was a marvelous adventure.
 The road is commonly said to be one of the most scenic drives in the country.
 These windy roads were made for early Model T (touring) cars.
 How cool would it have been to travel in that style?
 We snaked our way past five significant waterfalls, the Cascade Locks, and saw the Bridge of the Gods, which crossed into Washington while driving the Columbia River Highway.

 After hours of admiring Portland’s beautiful scenery, we went to hear live music at Edgefield in Troutdale, Oregon at one of the legendary McMenamin’s properties.
 It was a night of bluegrass, tasty wines, and beer.
-We walked through the eclectic McMenamin Brothers grounds and viewed their whimsical walls, furniture, and plethora of gardens.
+We walked through the eclectic McMenamin Brothers grounds and viewed their whimsical walls, furniture, and a plethora of gardens.
 Historic Edgefield was built in 1911.
 It is only 20 minutes from the central hub of Portland, near the Columbia Gorge scenic area.
-Edgefield is Portland’s premiere outdoor venue, with a 128-room hotel, several restaurants, bars, tasting rooms, live entertainment, glass-blowers, potters, and a library, just to mention a few.
+Edgefield is Portland’s premier outdoor venue, with a 128-room hotel, several restaurants, bars, tasting rooms, live entertainment, glass-blowers, potters, and a library, just to mention a few.
 Bonus, it is pet-friendly.

 If you live in the Portland area and are a “cosmic tripster“, start your own passport documenting your McMenamin visits.
 Purchases accumulate towards gifts, free food, and grand prizes of hotel stays, concert tickets, or happy hour for a year.
 Yes, you read that right; happy hour for a year!
 The passport was $25 and available to those over 21 years of age.
 The McMenamin’s brothers own roughly 57 venues throughout Oregon, 44 within the Greater Portland/downtown areas and donate major amounts of money to fighting childhood cancer.